Experiencing Facial Pressure? Find Out Why

 Does your face feel sore to the touch?
 Are you experiencing facial pressure and don’t know why?
-A variety of reasons can be the cause of this uncomfortable sensation.
+Our Houston ENT can explain a variety of reasons that can cause of this uncomfortable sensation.
 In order to diagnose the cause of your facial discomfort, it’s important to note which specific areas of your face are under pressure, different areas can mean different conditions.

 What Is Facial Pressure?

 It’s most notably felt as a sense of fullness, pressure, soreness or pain (in more severe cases) throughout the affected area.
 Facial pressure can affect your entire face from your forehead and eyes to your nose, cheeks, and jawline.
 Conditions such as sinus headaches, sinusitis, and deviated septum are the leading causes of facial pressure.
 But each has distinct signs that will reveal which one is the culprit behind your face related soreness.